-For Creative Black Travelers: Wind Collective
+For Creative Travelers: Wind Collective

 Wind Collective has only been around since 2017, and they’re already a force to be reckoned with.
 Their itineraries have taken travelers from places like Brazil all the way to The Philippines.
 The London-based collective believes in meshing creativity with travel, which is evident from their Instagram feed.
-Travelers can expect a ‘creative session’ where they’ll be authentically photographed and recorded as they enjoy their trip.
+Travelers joining this Black travel group can expect a ‘creative session’ where they’ll be authentically photographed and recorded as they enjoy their trip.
 These creative sessions serve as beautiful reminders of the experience (and make for great travel ‘grams, too).

 As a way to infuse social good into everything they do, every Wind Collective trip includes a ‘give back session’ where travelers contribute to bettering the local communities in the destinations that they visit.
 They’ve given back in places all over the world like Bali, Cuba, and Colombia.